 Without doing any further analysis it is clear that this is the best real-estate deal you can jump into compared to residential property.
 But before we conclude, I want to consider one important information that most buyers tend to ignore on their path to self-storage investment.

 When you own a self-storage, you have to remember that it’s a piece of real-estate which by nature will have two components, capital growth and yield.

-As an investor though the cash flow is never ending, for example with residential property you will only be generating revenue if the house is occupied.
+As an investor though the cash flow is never-ending, for example with the residential property you will only be generating revenue if the house is occupied.
 It’s either on or off.
-In case of self-storage units there will always be a tenant who would be paying the rent.
+In the case of self-storage units, there will always be a tenant who would be paying the rent.

-Also returns on a storage unit depends on the local vacancy rate, demand vs supply and the uniqueness of the storage facility for example, if there are no 24/7 secured storage units around the place making the facility secure gives you a leg up in price and demand.
+Also, returns on a storage unit depending on the local vacancy rate, demand vs supply and the uniqueness of the storage facility, for example, if there are no 24/7 secured storage units around the place making the facility secure gives you a leg up in price and demand.

-When it comes to capital growth of the property, zoning of the council has lot of impact on the price cap.
-If you hold unit for longer periods of time and depending on how your neighbourhood is changing there could be lot of potential options at hand that can be explored for higher capital growth.
+When it comes to capital growth of the property, the zoning of the council has a lot of impact on the price cap.
+If you hold the unit for longer periods of time and depending on how your neighbourhood is changing there could be a lot of potential options at hand that can be explored for higher capital growth.

 If the neighbourhood changes to industrial park you can consider applying for a permit to demolish storage unit and build an office facility.
 This will instantly put the price of the property into a new zone doubling the investment.